-- recall and use multiplication and division facts for the 2, 5 and 10 multiplication tables, including recognising odd and even numbers - calculate mathematical statements for division within the multiplication tables and write them using the signs \div and = - show that multiplication of two numbers is commutative but division is not - solve problems involving division using materials, arrays, repeated addition, mental methods and division facts, including problems in contexts.
+- recall and use multiplication and division facts for the 2, 3, 5 and 10 multiplication tables, including recognising odd and even numbers - calculate mathematical statements for division within the multiplication tables and write them using the signs \div and = - show that multiplication of two numbers is commutative but division is not - solve problems involving division using materials, arrays, repeated addition, mental methods and division facts, including problems in contexts.

-Calculations here build on expected known multiplication facts where division is by a divisor or 2, 5 and 10 initially progressing to Y3 multiplication facts of 3, 4 and 8 also.
+Calculations here build on expected known multiplication facts where division is by a divisor or 2, 5 and 10 initially progressing to Y3 multiplication facts of 3.

-Pupils continue to explore division as sharing and grouping:
+Link division to multiplication by creating an array and thinking about the Pupils continue to explore division as sharing and grouping: Teaching Points